EMAWOnline - Martinez runs his way to silencing doubters in upset win vs. No. 6 Oklahoma

 Martinez runs his way to silencing doubters in upset win vs. No. 6 Oklahoma

-NORMAN, Okla. -- Kansas State's All-American running back Deuce Vaughn stood in a small room inside Gaylord Memorial Stadium on the campus of Memorial Stadium and prepared to answer questions following Kansas State's (3-1, 1-0 Big 12) dramatic 41-34 victory over No. 6 Oklahoma (3-1, 0-1 Big 12).
+NORMAN, Okla. -- Kansas State's All-American running back Deuce Vaughn stood in a small room inside Gaylord Memorial Stadium and prepared to answer questions following Kansas State's (3-1, 1-0 Big 12) dramatic 41-34 victory over No. 6 Oklahoma (3-1, 0-1 Big 12).

-Clad in a purple 91 jersey, the jersey number of his roommate and Kansas State's second-best player Felix Anudike-Uzomah.
+Clad in a purple 91 jersey, the jersey number of his roommate and Kansas State pass rusher player Felix Anudike-Uzomah.
 It was an ode to the impact that Uzomah has had on Kansas State's quality start to the season -- an upset loss to Tulane aside.

 The jersey was a loud, but a friendly gesture from Vaughn.
 Still, a louder, more friendly gesture was the star tailback calling starting quarterback Adrian Martinez "my quarterback" following his potential Big 12 Offensive Player of the Week performance.